The Small Walt Trucks

 Invite Guests—Not Germs—to Your Home During the Holidays

+“Invite Guests—Not Germs—to Your Home During the Holidays” originally appeared at freespiritpublishingblog.com.
+Copyright © 2020 by Free Spirit Publishing.
+All rights reserved.
 Hurray, it’s the holiday season!
 Uh-oh, it’s also cold and flu season.
 Parties, travel, and gatherings are all part of holiday fun, but time spent with others during cold and flu season means that you and your children are more likely to get sick.
 What are you supposed to do—hide out and avoid the crowds?
+Impossible.
+There are ways to reduce the risk of getting viruses, though.
+It all starts with the hands.
+Your hands are busy all day long, and they touch so many different surfaces: railings,

 Read More »